-The process of seeking primary legislative approvals is underway to allow both mining to commence at RGP and ore haulage to Forrestania.
-Medallion has lodged a referral under the EPBC Act, the Minister's determination as to whether the Project requires assessment, and if so the level of assessment, will be critical for establishing the timeline for Project FID.
+The process of seeking primary legislative approvals which would allow mining to commence at RGP and ore haulage to Forrestania for processing is advancing.
+Medallion has lodged a referral under the EPBC Act.
+The Department of Climate Change, Energy, Environment and Water (DCCEEW) which administers the EPBC Act has requested Medallion supply additional information.
+Medallion anticipates submitting the additional information which is administrative in nature by 18 December 2024.
+The Minister's determination as to whether the Project requires assessment, and if so the level of assessment, will be critical for establishing the timeline for Project FID.